Updated: 7 days ago

-From High School on down, everyone in our education system were caught flat footed, as was everyone else.
-While school everywhere floundered to adapt, the reality is that administrators, teachers, support staff, students and parents struggled to pivot fast enough to make distance learning a successful venture.
+From High School on down, everyone in our education system was caught flat footed, as was everyone else.
+While schools everywhere floundered to adapt, the reality is that administrators, teachers, support staff, students and parents struggled to pivot fast enough to make distance learning a successful venture.
 In the end, everyone got a pass.
-Now, having 2 ½ months to regroup and establish protocols for what this school year will look like, now there’s a rigid framework for academic expectations.
+Now, having 2 ½ months to regroup and establish protocols for what this school year will look like, there’s a rigid framework for academic expectations.
 It’s a blend of distance learning and limited in school instruction.
 In all, schools have about half the normal number of students attending either Monday – Thursday or Tuesday – Friday.
 Wednesday being designated for cleaning and disinfecting.

 Classroom Painting, 2018